Rai Rai Rai

 Rai Rai Rai (雷雷雷) is a Japanese manga series written and illustrated by Yoshiaki.
 It began serialization in Shogakukan's Ura Sunday manga website and MangaONE app in August 2023.

+Plot

+Rai Rai Rai takes place in a post apocalyptic future 50 years after an alien invasion has wiped out much of humanity, leaving monsters called varmints.
+Sumire Ichigaya, a young woman who works for a varmint-hunting company, is abducted by aliens and then ends up mutated, with an alien taking over her body.
+After the alien is defeated, Sumire is mutated in a way that allows her to transform into an alien while stressed, and then captured by the Raiden Corporation, who plans to use her to hunt varmints.

 Publication

 Written and illustrated by Yoshiaki, Rai Rai Rai began serialization on Shogakukan's Ura Sunday manga website and MangaONE app on August 18, 2023.
-Its chapters were collected into five tankōbon volumes as of June 2025.
+Its chapters were collected into seven tankōbon volumes as of August 2026.

 In October 2024, Viz Media announced that they had licensed the series for English publication beginning in Q3 2025.